tsirianni/Data_Analysis_Project/README.md

 <h3>How to adapt this project</h3>

 The way in which this project is coded makes it highly adaptable.
+The functions have been documented, should you need help with them.

 If you want to analyse <i>different sources</i>:
 * change the columns specified in the usecol= (inside pandas' read_csv function).
 Also, remember to specify which source to analyse in the functions/plots.